Haryana bypolls: INLD's Abhay Chautala wins Ellenabad Assembly seat, BJP gives close fight | Politics

 Gopal Kanda, the MLA from Sirsa, has extended support to the BJP-JJP government in Haryana.

 Beniwal, who had unsuccessfully contested the previous Assembly polls against Chautala, recently switched over from the BJP to the Congress.
-Abhay Chautala, the younger son of INLD president and former chief minister Om Prakash Chautala, had won the Rori assembly bypoll in Sirsa district in 2000.
+Chautala had won the Rori assembly bypoll in Sirsa district in 2000.

-Ellenabad, a predominantly rural constituency, has been a traditional stronghold for the Chautala clan.

-Abhay Chautala won the 2010 bypoll from Ellenabad, when Om Prakash Chautala vacated the seat to retain the Uchana seat in Jind district, the other constituency from which he had contested the election in 2009 and won.
+Chautala won the 2010 bypoll from Ellenabad, when his father vacated the seat to retain the Uchana seat in Jind district, the other constituency from which he had contested the election in 2009 and won.

 Chautala retained the Ellenabad seat in 2014 as well.
 He again won from Ellenabad in the 2019 assembly polls, when he was the lone INLD MLA to enter the House.